How to install Oracle VM Manager in Linux server 7.5

 #yum install iptables-servers

-After finish iptables installation , run below command again,
+After finish iptables installation , run below command

 # ./createOracle.sh